briansgithub/music_visualizer/README.md

 ## Instructions:
 1. Upload a song to analyze using the "Choose File" button or select the "Default Song" button.
 2. Enter the BPM of the song in the text entry box.
 Or enter a different desired sample rate.
-2xBPM is a good choice.
+Twice the BPM of the song is a good choice.
 3. Adjust the "Amplitude Difference Exaggeration" slider to make notes stand out more.
 4. Adjust "Linear Scaling" slider to make spectrum bars fit on the screen.
 5. A third slider is provided to make the notes in the cumulative bar graph stand out from each other more.